RujutaAsanikar/Financial-Dashboard/README.md

 | `totals_vs_balance` | Do the statement's own printed totals agree? |
 | `running_balance` | Does each row's balance move by exactly that row's amount? |

-Any check whose inputs are missing is skipped, not faked.
-The dashboard shows **Books reconciled** only if every check that ran, passed.
-On a real scanned statement this has caught OCR misreads worth **$100.06** — and told us which rows to look at.

 ---